Fergarram/research-vault/📬 Inbox.md

 I think that making it for a video game might be a very good first step.

 I need to update my documentation about cognitive mechanisms but it would make more sense to update them after doing more experiments.

----

-What's the best way of compressing spatial information such as that of Kinopio where there are nodes, annotations and space?
-I'm thinking something like a hex grid lattice would allow this easier than a box one.